 But this is what transpired.
 As a consequence, Germany was able to negotiate what I call vanquished’s justice, where the country responsible for the atrocities agrees to try its own nationals for international crimes.
 WWI is the paradigm for problems this approach poses.

-Overall, the post WWI trials are a story of power and resistance, all in the shadows of an intensive but selective moral outrage.
+Overall, the post WWI trials are a story of power and resistance, all in the shadows of an intense but selective moral outrage.

 D. Alternatives to Prosecutions